curiousnerds/judge-dredd/jenkins/README.txt

-start the jenkins
+start jenkins

-java -jar jenkins.war --httpPort=8080
+brew services start jenkins-lts

 The following command was used to export the job from jenkins.